makwaijun/personalwebpagev2/content/blog/Post35.md

 ---
-title: "The Story of Economic Development - Part 2: How Chapters affect What we do"
+title: "The Story of Economic Development - Part 2: The Dynamism of Chapters and its Implications on us"
 date: 2021-02-14T23:00:00+08:00
 draft: false
 ---

 TLDR;

 - Economic Chapters are not static.
-They are follow common patterns and cycles.
+They follow cycles.
 - Each chapter has implications to how businesses are structured
 - Each chapter has implications on how jobs are created